River Guard

 River Guard is a 2016 American independent crime film directed by Jim Klock and written by J. Davis.
 The film stars Brett Cullen, Eric Ladin, Stacia Crawford, Jeff Kober, Peter Jason and J. D. Evermore.

 Plot

-Crime writer Sean Flynn returns home from New York after a long absence when authorities reopen an old murder case against Richard Adams for the alleged murder of his wife Sara Adams.
+Crime writer Sean Flynn returns home to North Carolina from New York after a long absence when authorities reopen an old murder case against Richard Adams for the alleged murder of his wife Sara Adams.
 In the last scene Chuck Flynn admits to his son, that he killed her by accident, when driving drunk.